Quick-FHIR/Getting-Started/README.md

 Quick FHIR provides a powerful API gateway and developer portal for developing, publishing, securing and socializing FHIR-based APIs - either for exposing FHIR compliant systems or for integrating with non-FHIR compliant systems.

+Follow the steps below to experience a guided walk-through of the developer portal.

 ## Register

 1. Open https://www-apicdevpus.ad.prolifics.com/2966/quick-fhir/ in your browser.